 MVC organizes claims into 30- and 90-day episodes of care for over 40 different surgical and medical conditions (for the full list, see Appendix A).
-An episode begins with an index event and includes all claims within the 30- or 90-days post-discharge.
+An episode begins with an index event and includes all of a beneficiary's facility and professional claims within the 30- or 90-days post-discharge.
 An episode of care is made up of four main payment components: a facility index payment, professional payments, post-acute care payments, and inpatient readmission payments.
 These components, and their sub-components, can be seen in Figure 1 below.
 Please refer to Appendix B for a more detailed episode component breakdown and Appendix C for MVC's claim categorization rules.